+The button previously marked BACK is now marked BROWSE.
 The idea here is to give users a simple way to try out any of the different tunings in memory.
-Pressing the BROWSE button enters a special unit state.
+Pressing this button enters a special unit state.

 - the MODE, BANK, and PATCH of the currently selected preset are respected. - whatever is the current preset TUNING on channel 1 is applied to all input channels (the preset is not changed)